We encourage everybody to proactively start searching for an accommodation as soon as possible.

 For more information on rental Rules and Common practices of the canton of Vaud

-In the apartment ads on the UNIL-EPFL housing database, the contact persons are mainly the current tenants of the place who wish to leave before the legal end of their lease.
+In the apartment ads on the UNIL-EPFL housing platform, the contact persons are mainly the current tenants of the place who wish to leave before the legal end of their lease.

 In Switzerland, if you wish to leave your apartment outside the notice time and before the end of your lease, it is your responsibility to organize visits of your place in order to find a suitable applicant who will take over your lease at the conditions the agency asks.